5 Best Ways to Pay Off Your Loans Faster in 2021

 5. Apply annual raise towards your loans

 Do you get annual raises?
-According to Aon’s 2018 U.S. Salary Increase Survey of 1,026 U.S. companies, salaries are expected to increase by 3.1% in 2019.
+Willis Towers Watson’s 2020 North American Compensation Planning Pulse Survey found that of 705 U.S. companies, salaries are expected to increase by 2.6% in 2021.
 Applying your net increase to your monthly payments is a great strategy.
 This way, you maintain your lifestyle standard, while decreasing your student loan balance.

 Those are five of my favorite ways to pay off your student loans faster.
 If you really want to pay them down as quickly as possible it’s definitely worth trying them all.
 You could potentially save thousands of dollars and cut years off your payments.